More in Apply:

-To receive transfer credit for courses taken at another ABA-approved law school, transfer students or UH law students visiting another ABA-approved law school must first obtain the approval of the Associate Dean for Academic Affairs.
-The student must provide a syllabus or an official description of the course in sufficient detail to enable the Associate Dean to determine whether the course is substantially similar to an equivalent course at the Law School.
+To receive transfer credit for courses taken at another ABA-approved law school, transfer students or UH law students visiting another ABA-approved law school must first obtain the approval of the Associate Dean for Academic Affairs and the Law School Registrar.
+The transfer student must provide a syllabus or an official description of the course in sufficient detail upon request to enable the Associate Dean to determine whether the course is substantially similar to an equivalent course at the Law School.

 Students enrolled in another ABA-approved law school may apply to earn credit at the Law School as visiting students.
 JD degrees will be awarded by their home institutions.
 Priority in selection is given to those entering the third year of law school.